opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

       the firmware, and the corresponding Confidentiality, Integrity and Availability requirements for each.
 Examples of critical assets may include secret keys, the fuse configuration, or any configuration data residing in external flash.

 The SAFE program defines 3 security review scopes.
-These scopes increase the complexity of attacks in the threat model.
+These scopes increase with complexity of attacks in the threat model.
 It is expected that devices will have reviews done with different review scopes.
 For example, a CPU may have a scope 3 review of the root of trust due to the need for glitch protection when using a long-term device private key.
 This CPU may use a scope 2 review for the application cores.